 - Place dough in oiled bowl and cover with plastic wrap.
 Rise for 1 1/2 – 2 hours or until doubled in size.

-- Once doubled, punch down and roll out into a circle, slightly less than 1/2 inch.
+- Once doubled, punch down and roll out into a circle, about 1/2 inch thick.
 Cut donuts with donut cutter.

 - Heat oil (to about 365F) vegetable, canola or shortening can be used.
 Carefully lower the donuts into oil, not more than 2 to 3 at a time.
 Fry each side for about a minute or until golden brown.

-- Remove donuts and place on kitchen towels, flipping it onto each side a few times to dry the oil.
+- Remove donuts and place on kitchen towels, flipping it onto each side a few times to drain the oil.
 Place onto a cooling tray.
 Glaze and serve warm.

 Donuts recipe adapted from Cooking Classy